-Brian Steven Smith is a 48-year-old South African man accused of murdering a woman in an Anchorage, Alaska hotel.
-Authorities say he was arrested after a citizen found an SD card lying on the street that contained graphic videos and photos showing the woman being murdered.
+Brian Steven Smith is a 48-year-old South African man accused of murdering two Native Alaskan women, including one in an Anchorage, Alaska hotel.
+Authorities say he was arrested after a citizen found an SD card lying on the street that contained graphic videos and photos showing the latter woman being murdered.

 According to The Anchorage Daily News, the SD card contained 9 photos and 12 videos depicting a grisly beating and murder.
 The newspaper reported that Smith is accused of recording himself as he beat, strangled and stomped on the naked woman while shouting at her to die.

 1. Anchorage Police Say a Citizen Found the SD Card, Which Was ‘Lying on the Street’

 At 4:06 p.m. on September 30, 2019, Anchorage Police “responded to the 3600-block of Lake Otis Parkway in reference to suspicious circumstances,” according to a police news release.

 “A citizen had called APD Dispatch and claimed they found an SD card containing a video of a homicide.
 Officers met with the caller who stated the SD card was lying on the street in the Fairview neighborhood,” police wrote.

 “The SD card contained several videos which appeared to show the assault and subsequent homicide of an adult female.
 Detectives with the Homicide Unit were notified and began an investigation.”
 Authorities recognized Smith in the video because they were already investigating him for something else that they haven’t detailed, according to The Anchorage Daily News.